Child Protection and Safeguarding Policy

 Policy

-1) All staff at The Study Pod are committed to ensuring that:
+1) The Study Pod is committed to creating a proactive culture of safeguarding.
+All staff at The Study Pod are committed to ensuring that:

 (a) the welfare of the child is paramount;